 Overview

 B7-33 is a 27-residue single-chain analog of native relaxin-2 (H2-relaxin) that keeps the RXFP1-agonist activity of the parent hormone while dispensing with its disulfide-linked two-chain architecture.
 It behaves as a biased RXFP1 agonist, favoring signaling through the ERK1/2 arm downstream of the receptor while engaging the cAMP arm only weakly; the developers reasoned this bias could deliver relaxin's anti-fibrotic and tissue-remodeling actions without the dose-limiting cardiovascular effects tied to balanced full agonism.
 Lyochem supplies B7-33 as a lyophilized 27-residue reference standard at ≥99.0% HPLC.
 Because it is a linear single chain carrying no disulfide bridges, it is far more tractable to synthesize than the disulfide-bonded native relaxin heterodimer, a practical dividend of the biased-agonist design that sits alongside its pharmacology.
-Each lot is released on RP-HPLC purity and mass-spectrometric identity, with sequence verification supplied on request.
+Where included in the agreed analytical scope, the batch record can report RP-HPLC purity and mass-spectrometric identity, with sequence verification supplied on request.
 Fill sizes of 2 mg and 10 mg serve typical fibrosis, cardiovascular, and tissue-remodeling research models.

 Applications & buyer fit